Deepak-learner/GSOC-2021-Work-Report/README.md

 | **Website** | [https://deepak-learner.github.io/portfolio/](https://deepak-learner.github.io/portfolio/) |

 ## About Me
-I am Deepak Agarwal, a pre-final year (was a sophomore when started GSoC) B.Tech Information Technology student at Vellore Institute of Technology (VIT, Vellore).
+I am Deepak Agarwal, a pre-final year (was a sophomore when started RCSoC) B.Tech Information Technology student at Vellore Institute of Technology (VIT, Vellore).
 Feel free to contact me on any of the contact information mentioned above.

 ## Mentors:
 Special thanks to my mentors for always being there when I need them.
 I will always be thankful to you.
 During this program, I get to learn many new things from you guys.
 Under your guidance, I was always on the right track and able to deliver this project successfully in the end.
 Looking forward to working with you guys again in future.